-5.7 Module LOCATE incl.
-Plugin Pointer
+5.7 Module LOCATE

 With the module LOCATE incl.
 Plugin Pointer you can create a bite registration or a support pin registration.
 Optionally, an outer trench with undercut can be placed or a wax wall with notches - if you want to create a support pin registration.